 Municipal District of Cappamore-Kilmallock

 - Cllr.
-William O'Donnell is the Chairman/Cathaoirleach of the Municipal District of Cappamore-Kilmallock
+Martin Ryan is Cathaoirleach of the Municipal District of Cappamore-Kilmallock

 - Population: 34,536